Mon, 02/21/2022 - 13:13

 The number of calories you burn during any exercise session depends on a few things, primarily your body weight.

-Use this chart to help you determine the number of calories you burn from exercise on an average day according to your weight, the type of exercise you do, and its duration.
+Determine the number of calories you typically burn from exercise on an average day according to your weight, the type of exercise you do, and its duration.
 You can also use a heart rate monitor to get an accurate number.
 Write the number down.

 STEP 3: Basal Metabolic Rate (BMR)